DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 If the players enter the wagon by means of the door instead of the trapdoor, Ezmerelda's chicken squawks angrily at them until they depart.

 > [!abstract]+ **Eggsmerelda**
-> If spoken to through the use of a *speak with animals* spell, the chicken introduces herself proudly as Eggsmerelda, the pet of the "legendary monster hunter" Ezmerelda d'Avenir, who Eggsmerelda vows will seek vengeance upon the players for breaking into her wagon.
+> If spoken to through the use of a *speak with animals* spell, the chicken introduces herself proudly as Eggsmerelda,^[Credit to Lyric42 for coining the name "Eggsmerelda."] the pet of the "legendary monster hunter" Ezmerelda d'Avenir, who Eggsmerelda vows will seek vengeance upon the players for breaking into her wagon.
 >
 > If treated with kindness and provided with a proper apology, Eggsmerelda can share that she doesn't know where Ezmerelda is currently, and that Ezmerelda is currently "looking for something" in the woods, though she hopes that Ezmerelda will return soon.
 (Eggsmerelda, whose cage contains close and plentiful access to a bag of seeds and a bowl of water, is at no risk of going hungry or thirsty while Ezmerelda is away.)
 ## E6b.
 The Tower